St. John's University (Springfield, Louisiana)

 St. John's University, School of Practical Theology was a school licensed by the State of Louisiana, formerly located in Springfield, Louisiana, It was founded by E. Arthur Winkler, a minister of the United Methodist and Disciples of Christ denominations and state licensed clinical psychologist who died in 1998.
 He held both the ThD & PhD doctorates in Theology & Clinical Psychology, as well as post graduate seminary degrees.
 He founded an inter-faith church, the Congregational Church of Practical Theology.
 St. John’s emphasized Judeo-Christian thought, as well as conventional & evidence based holistic modalities in healing.
 In 2005, the devastation caused by hurricane Katrina forced the university to close.

 St. John's reopened in Temecula, California, operating as a distance education institution, now in reduced offerings in clinical hypnosis.

-According to its website, St. John's was accredited as a theological school by the Association of Independent Christian Colleges & Seminaries of Bridgeton, Missouri.
+St. John's was accredited as a theological school by the Transnational Christian Accrediting Commission which is recognized by the US Department of Education, though was not regionally accredited.
 Program offerings included clinical hypnosis, of which Winkler was an authority, holding diplomate (APBB) status in clinical hypnosis from the American Psychological Association.